JamesMitofsky/unwaitlist.io/README.md

 # unwaitlist

-Gotta scrape 'n send that waitlist https://unwaitlist.netlify.app/unwaitlist-preview.pnginfo!
+Gotta scrape 'n send that waitlist!
 Allowing University of Vermont students to subscribe for notification of when their course of interest has availability.

 ![](https://unwaitlist.netlify.app/unwaitlist-preview.png)